|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon black pepper (freshly ground)

-- 3 tablespoons vegetable oil (or extra virgin olive oil) (divided)
+- 3 tablespoons olive oil (or cooking oil, divided)

 - 2 large onions (peeled and quartered)

-- 4 carrots (cut into 3-inch pieces, halved lengthwise)
+- 4 carrots (peeled, cut into 3-inch pieces, halved lengthwise)

 - 2 cloves garlic (minced)

 - 2 sprigs fresh rosemary

 - 1 1/2 to 2 pounds potatoes (peeled and quartered)

 - For the Gravy

 Note: while there are multiple steps to this recipe, this pot roast is broken down into workable categories to help you better plan for preparation and cooking.